zeek/zeek/doc/frameworks/logging.rst

         }

-This will result in a new log file ``conn-http.log`` that contains only traffic detected and analyzed as HTTP traffic.
+This will result in a new log file ``conn-http.log`` that contains only the log records from ``conn.log`` that are analyzed as HTTP traffic.

 Rotation
 --------